Irwin Conference Center: Banking hall

 From the outset, Saarinen's design for the banking hall was intended to make it seem welcoming and friendly.
 The floors are made of buff-brick pavers in a basket-weave pattern, which are covered with carpets in some places.
 The banking floor itself was placed at ground level to increase accessibility.
 The windows have full-height bamboo drapes.
-The ceiling measures 11 ft 6 in high, interspersed with the nine domes.
+The ceiling measures 11 ft 6 in high, interspersed with nine domes.
 The ceiling domes each measure 18 ft across and are clad with acoustic material, in contrast to the rest of the ceiling, which is covered in plaster.
-The domes act similarly to lamp shades, with uplights mounted into the middle of each dome.
+The domes act similarly to lampshades, with uplights mounted in the middle of each dome.
 There are a total of 364 recessed lamps in the ceiling.
 Circular steel columns, measuring 8 in thick, denote the corners of each bay.
-The design was intended to make the banking hall inviting even to factory walkers with dirty overalls or farmers with muddy boots.
+The design was intended to make the banking hall inviting even to factory workers with dirty overalls or farmers with muddy boots.

 The banking hall was originally decorated in shades of blue-gray, yellow, and brown, interspersed with cane and walnut paneling.
-There were also red planters.
-To avoid having traditional tellers' windows with unwelcoming "Closed" signs, the banking hall originally had tellers' counters with movable plastic hoods.
+There were also red planters, or flower boxes.
+To avoid the need for "Closed" signs, which Saarinen found unwelcoming, he originally installed removable plastic hoods on the tellers' counters.
 There were initially 14 hoods, each of which measured 13 in high and could be removed whenever a teller was on duty.
-For the most part, the interior of the banking hall was originally furnished with furniture manufactured by Herman Miller and Knoll, Inc..
-The desks and planters were designed by George Nelson, while Saarinen designed other objects such as the tellers' counters and upholstered fiberglass-and-steel chairs.
+For the most part, the interior of the banking hall was originally furnished with furniture manufactured by Herman Miller and Knoll, Inc. The desks and planters were designed by George Nelson, while Saarinen designed other objects such as the tellers' counters and upholstered fiberglass-and-steel chairs.
+All of the desks and chairs had an identical design.
 In the 2000s, the building largely retained its original furnishings, which had been modified slightly.
 The building's original artworks included Alexander Girard's collection of Eastern European textiles.